daljeet-coder/woodenfrybackend/readme.md

             =======================  User: section =======================
 POST:  base_URL/user/register    => for registering new User;

-POST:   base_URL/user/login    =>will give token {which can be used to login or logout user from frontend}
+POST:   base_URL/user/login    =>will give token {which can be used to login or logout user from frontend} and user data

 ====CART ====:

 GET: base_URL/user/cart =>  expects header as Bearer token; gives all products of cart as array
+GET: base_URL/user/cart?query=one : for filtration

 PATCH: base_URL/user/cart =>  expects header as Bearer token and {body: (cart:[cart items array])}